- Best corner TV mount

 #1 Dual-arm corner TV mount

-We like how this bracket is compatible with most types of TVs like Samsung, Vizio, TCL, and LG TVs.
-From the box, the mount fits most VESA patterns for even more TV compatibility.
+We like how this bracket is compatible with most types of TVs like Samsung, Vizio, TCL, and LG.
+From the box, the mount fits most VESA patterns for even more compatibility.

 Whether you have a curved or flat panel TV, this option fits either way.

-- One of the most compatible mounts since this works with many wall types, TV brands, and VESA patterns.
+- One of the most compatible mounts since it works with many wall types, TV brands, and VESA patterns.

-- Dual-arm and plenty of wall screws and its safety lock ensure a secure hold of your TV.
+- The dual-arm and plenty of wall screws and its safety lock ensure a secure hold of your unit.

 - Swivels 45 degrees in each direction and tilts up 5 degrees, and tilts down 10 degrees.